-Traditional clients are not available on AlmaLinux 8.
-AlmaLinux 8 clients are only supported as Salt clients.
+Traditional clients are not available on AlmaLinux.
+AlmaLinux clients are only supported as Salt clients.

 When created at AWS, AlmaLinux instances always have the same machine-id id at /etc/machine-id.
 Make sure you regenerate the machine-id after the instance is created.
-For more information, see Administration > Tshoot-registerclones.
+For more information, see Administration > Troubleshooting.